 The VCM-RS contains placeholders for some pre-inner codec and post-inner codec modules, as well as a neural-network based inner codec as an alternative for the inner codec module.
 These placeholders are by-passed when generating anchors.
 VTM 20.0 [1] is included in VCM-RS v0.10 and used as the basis for inner codec in VCM-RS.

-Six configurations are defined for encoding video sequences with different GOP and latency strucures using the VCM-RS as follows:
+Six configurations are defined for encoding video sequences with different GOP and latency structures using the VCM-RS as follows:

 Random access for inner (RA_inner)